aysh34/OncoPredict-AI/README.md

 **OncoPredict AI** is a machine learning-based diagnostic system designed for **early and accurate detection of breast cancer**.
 Built using the Breast Cancer Wisconsin (Diagnostic) Dataset, it classifies tumors as **benign** or **malignant** based on digitized image features of cell nuclei, supporting better and faster clinical decision-making.

-This project not only includes a detailed analytical notebook but also features an interactive **Streamlit web application** for real-time predictions.

 ---

 ## Key Features